 If you've been involved in one of our surveys you can find additional information about your participation here.

 We have conducted three surveys in Birness Drive: in 2008 in which 146 residents were interviewed; 2011 in which 67 residents were interviewed; and 2015 in which 57 residents were interviewed.

 Findings so far

-- In 2011, 99% of residents were satisfied or very satisfied with the overall condition of their home.
-This had increased from 90% in 2008.
+- In 2015, 86% of residents were satisfied or very satisfied with their home.
+This figure was the same as in 2008.

-- In 2011, 87% of participants were very or fairly satisfied with their neighbourhood as a place to live.
-This had increased slightly from 85% in 2008.
+- In 2015, 90% of participants were very or fairly satisfied with their neighbourhood as a place to live.
+This had increased slightly from 82% in 2008.

-- 79% of participants felt part of their community in 2011.
-This was the same as in 2008.
+- 68% of participants felt part of their community in 2015.
+This had fallen from 75% in 2008.

-- In terms of empowerment, 52% of participants in 2011 felt that on their own, or with others, they could influence decisions affecting their local area.
-This had increased from 47% in 2008.
+- In terms of empowerment, 52% of participants in 2015 felt that on their own, or with others, they could influence decisions affecting their local area.
+This had increased from 45% in 2008.